makrai/notes/akcay20-Speech-emo-recog-survey.md

   * computer games (Szwoch and Szwoch, 2015)
   * psychological assessment
     (Lancker, Cornelius, Kreiman, 1989, Low, Maddage, Lech, Sheeber+, 2011)
-* approaches to model the emotions, and it is still an open problem
+* approaches to model the emotions: still an open problem
   * discrete and the dimensional models are commonly used
   * we first review the emotional models
 * classifier, a supervised learning construct, that will be trained